pactflow/docs.pactflow.io/website/docs/docs/workshops/ci-cd/workshop/01_prerequisite_concepts.md

     @"${PACT_CLI}" broker record-deployment --pacticipant ${PACTICIPANT} --version ${GIT_COMMIT} --environment production
 ```

 Though our example is hardcoded to "production", this command should be run after a successful deployment to any environment for both consumers and providers.
-The "production" and "test" environments have been seeded for you in your Pactflow account, but if you want to add any more environments, you will need to add them yourself using the Pact Broker CLI.
+The "production" and "test" environments have been seeded for you in your Pactflow account, but if you want to add any more environments, you will need to add them yourself using the Pact Broker CLI or [UI](/docs/user-interface/settings/environments)

 For mobile applications and code libraries that are "released" to an app store/repository rather than being "deployed", the "record-release" command should be used.
 It's not relevant for this workshop, but you can read more about it [here](https://docs.pact.io/pact_broker/recording_deployments_and_releases/) if/when you need to.